 During the festivities, however, Kane is warned that Frank Miller (Ian MacDonald), a murderer whom he had helped to convict, has been released from the penitentiary.

-Amy implores her new husband to leave town immediately but, determined to face out Miller and rid the town of the killer’s malign influence, he ignores her pleadings, and those of others, including Helen Ramirez (Katy Jurado), his former lover, who urges him to take his new bride and escape to safety.
+Amy implores her new husband to leave town immediately but, determined to face out Miller and rid the town of the killer’s malign influence, he ignores her pleadings, and those of others, including Helen Ramirez (Katy Jurado, pictured at left), his former lover, who urges him to take his new bride and escape to safety.

 For an hour, between 10:45 and 11:45, Kane attempts to drum up support from among the townspeople, but nobody is willing to stand by him.